AbhishekGhosh/wpafa.github.io/README.md

   * Build any 4 pages on your request.
   * Open a live Skype call with you to explain the code line by line and go through all the details of the framework.

 About the Framework license.
 I am the founder of the firm who created it.
-I have a partner, and we agreed to distribute under **MIT License**.
+I have a partner, and we agreed to distribute under [Apache License 2.0](http://choosealicense.com/licenses/apache-2.0/).

 You can contact me anytime on [hasanhalabi@gmail.com](mailto:hasanhalabi@gmail.com).